K12OCX/k12ocx-specs/docs/manifest/structure.md

-# Structuring Content in Aggregations
+# Structuring Aggregations
 We provide information about logical and pedagogically appropriate sequences for displaying or presenting  the components of complex curriculum materials using schema.org with some additional terms from OER Schema.

-The approach is founded on encodinging the structure using schema.org ItemLists, which can be interpreted as a table of contents.
+There are currently two proposals for how to sequence the content.
+One approach is a simple JSON-LD ordered list.
+The other approach is founded on encoding the structure using schema.org ItemLists, which can be interpreted as a table of contents.

 We recommend this information is provided as linked data encoded in JSON-LD (or potentially RDFa).